msubin/ShopSmart/README.md

 * [Contents](#content)

 ## General Info
-Brian is causing a conflict
+Brian is still causing trouble

 ## Technologies
 Technologies used for this project: